-The talents of three of the world’s greatest storytellers – Roald Dahl, Walt Disney and Steven Spielberg – finally unite to bring Dahl’s beloved classic (affiliate links) “The BFG” to life.
+The talents of three of the world’s greatest storytellers – Roald Dahl, Walt Disney, and Steven Spielberg – finally unite to bring Dahl’s beloved classic (affiliate links) “The BFG” to life.
 I remember reading this book as a 5th grader, and I JUST finished reading it aloud to Red after returning from my #DisneySMMC 2016 trip.
 We were gifted a paperback copy of the book, and I instantly wanted to share this classic with my son.
-He had already seen the movie trailer in theatres, so we hustled through the novel just in time to see a sneak peek of the theatrical release (get The BFG digital and Blu Ray here)!
+He had already seen the movie trailer in theaters, so we hustled through the novel just in time to see a sneak peek of the theatrical release and make up our Frobscottle and Snozzcumber Recipe

 After Red and I read a few chapters, he was instantly taken with the idea of Frobscottle and Snozzcumbers.
 We imagined the taste of each one; the delicious sweet and downward bubbly Frobscottle, and the nasty, sprouty snozzcumbers that the BFG loathed.
 But what if we could create our own?!
 After seeing the film, Red and I decided to try our hand at making a Frobscottle and Snozzcumber Recipe, and wanted to see if we could “trick” Daddy into eating them!